Esophageal Squamous Cell Carcinoma Stage IIIB (2)

 |Title:||Esophageal Squamous Cell Carcinoma Stage IIIB (2)|

-Stage IIIB squamous cell cancer of the esophagus (2); drawing shows cancer in the esophagus and in the (a) diaphragm, (b) azygos vein, (c) pleura, and (d) membrane (sac) around the heart.
+Stage IIIB squamous cell carcinoma of the esophagus (2); drawing shows cancer in the esophagus and in the (a) diaphragm, (b) azygos vein, (c) pleura, and (d) membrane (sac) around the heart.
 Also shown are the airway, lung, aorta, chest wall, heart, and rib.

-Stage IIIB squamous cell cancer of the esophagus (2).
+Stage IIIB squamous cell carcinoma of the esophagus (2).
 Cancer has spread into the (a) diaphragm, (b) azygos vein, (c) pleura, (d) sac around the heart, or peritoneum (not shown).
 Cancer may be found in 0 to 2 lymph nodes near the tumor.

 Anatomy -- Digestive/Gastrointestinal System

 Cells or Tissue -- Abnormal Cells or Tissue